 The Russian organization “Our Way Out”, reported that many of the 95 Russian prisoners-of-war (POWs), exchanged in the recent Moscow-Kyiv prisoner exchange were conscripts captured by the Kursk Oblast.

 On October 18, Ukraine and Russia conducted their 58th exchange of prisoners, each side exchanging 95 detainees.
-Maksym butkevych, a human rights activist and 34 soldiers from the regiment are among those who have been returned to Ukraine.
+Maksym butkevych, a human rights activist and 34 soldiers from the Azov regiment are among those who have been returned to Ukraine.

 According to “Our Way Out,” a Russian women-founded organization that helps families locate their relatives in Ukraine, the returned Russian prisoners are mostly conscripts.